-BlueHealth Innovation Center launches two times a year an open call together with imec.istart.
-During this call we are looking for startups that link innovative ICT to practical applications for the broad healthcare sector.
+Three times a year imec.istart launches an open call to look for startups that link innovative ICT to practical applications for the broad healthcare sector.
 Candidates are beyond the idea phase and will be coached, financially supported and advised in their growth, to become autonomous companies that are ready for international marketing.
-Startups that have been selected for the BlueHealth Innovation Fund and/ or imec.istart are called residents.
-Meet our residents here:
+And thanks to the BlueHealth Innovation Fund the investment of 50K of imec.istart can be doubled.
+The members of the fund are UCB, UZA, The Cofoundry and In4care.
+Meet here the start-ups who are selected for the BlueHealth Innovation Fund and/or imec.istart.

 Helpilepsy is an open digital platform that allows patients and healthcare professionals to continuously trace epilepsy so that the patient can better control his condition and the neurologist can treat more efficiently.
 A solution created by epilepsy in the family.

 This start-up develops digital applications that support people with epilepsy in daily life.
 Now Epihunter focuses on children with epileptic seizures in the classroom, but afterwards they want to extend their focus to epilepsy at all ages and in all forms.

 One of the founders of Happs struggles already all his life with dyslexia, and therefore he came up with Karaton, a humorous and adventurous computer game that helps dyslexic children - through missions and fantasies - improve their spelling and reading skills.
 The game can be used by the speech therapist, but also to practice at home without feeling like extra homework.

 Greygin is a young startup with the ambition to save lives with games!
 Greygin was founded by Brecht Kets and Mike Ptacek.
 Both have been part of the world-renowned Digital Arts and Entertainment program at Howest for years.
 Together with their two employees, they want to combine education and games to build socially relevant projects.